Posts

 "Bluer Than Blue" by Michael Johnson.

 This one was a suggestion from Judy Delucca.
-It came out when she was a gyn O.R. nurse and I was a first-year ENT resident at Jefferson in Philly.
-OK, girls and boys, more 70s one-hit wonders: Prolific pop/country songwriter penned this classic 1978 soft rock ballad about a heartbroken man in a failing relationship.
+It came out when she was a gyn O.R. nurse and I was a first-year ENT resident, both at Jefferson in Philly.
+OK, girls and boys, more 70s one-hit wonders: Prolific pop/country songwriter Randy Goodrum penned this classic 1978 soft rock ballad about a heartbroken man in a failing relationship.
 It was the only major hit for pop/country singer/songwriter Michael Johnson. #1 Easy Listening, #12 Hot 100.
 It is still frequently played on adult contemporary satellite radio.
 One of the first music videos shown on MTV (1981).
 Johnson cut his teeth in The New Society with Randy Sparks.
 Subsequently he joined The Chad Mitchell Trio, where he became good friends with John Denver.
 They created the short-lived Denver, Boise and Johnson trio.
 He left us in 2017 at age 72.
 Song?
 Answer: "Bluer Than Blue" by Michael Johnson. https://www.youtube.com/watch?v=n3ZThfylM6I

 "Cruel To Be Kind" by Nick Lowe.

 OK, girls and boys, more 70s one-hit wonders: Nick Lowe co-wrote his only solo U.S. hit in '79 with former bandmate Ian Gomm.
 Based upon a line that Hamlet delivered to his mother (Act 3, scene 4), it peaked at #12 both in the U.S. and the U.K. One of the first music videos shown on MTV.
 Song?
 Answer: "Cruel To Be Kind" by Nick Lowe.
-Remember when they used to play music videos on MTV, VH1 and CMT - not no mo'?! https://www.youtube.com/watch?v=b0l3QWUXVho
+Remember when they used to play music videos on MTV, VH1 and CMT?
+Not no mo'! https://www.youtube.com/watch?v=b0l3QWUXVho

 "Hurt So Bad" by Little Anthony and The Imperials.